kokarn/csgo-data/README.md

 If you don't know how to create a pull request, please [open an issue](https://github.com/kokarn/csgo-teams/issues/new) and attach the files need.

-Generally this is the information about the team and a version of the logo in as hight a resolution as possible.
+Generally this is the information about the team and a version of the logo in as high a resolution as possible.

 #### #3 Create an issue
 If you can't find any resources on the team, just [open an